ileanabuhan/ileanabuhan.github.io/about.markdown

 **Invited talks/tutorials**:

+- *Current approaches in the formal verification of cryptograpfic algorithm implementations*, Formosa retreat, Eindhoven, July 2023;

-- *Hypothesis testing for leakage assessment in side channel analysis*, Summer School on real-world crypto and privacy, Vodice, Croatia, June 2023
+- *Hypothesis testing for leakage assessment in side channel analysis*, Summer School on real-world crypto and privacy, Vodice, Croatia, June 2023;

-- *Lessons learned from applying deep learning to clone an ARM-Cortex M0*,  Graduate Seminars at Worcester Polytechnic Institute, April 2023
+- *Lessons learned from applying deep learning to clone an ARM-Cortex M0*,  Graduate Seminars at Worcester Polytechnic Institute, April 2023;

 - *Return trip: From side-channel information to assembly code, Lessons learned from applying AI techniques, AICrypt*, 2nd Workshop on Artificial Intelligence and Cryptography,Trondheim, Norway May 2022;